aimee-mcneil-melville/ToDo-Full-Stack/README.md

 _As a developer, I want to add a new user so that their information can be recalled at a later time._

+* You'll have to add a new `addUser` function to `db.js` in order for the route to save the new user.
+* You can use Postman to pass a new JSON user to the API.
+* You can leave off the `id` because the database schema has an auto-increment on the `id` field.

+_As a developer, I want to update an existing user so they can keep their details current._

+* You'll have to add a new `updateUser` function to `db.js` in order for the route to save the new user.
+* You can use Postman to pass an existing JSON user to the API.
+* You'll need to use the `id` of an existing user so it will know which user to update.

+## Testing

+Create tests for each of the routes in the MVP.

+## Stretch

+_As a developer, I want to select, add, update and delete `activities` (like hobbies) that have `name`, `frequency`, `level` attributes.

+* You'll need to create a `routes/activities.js` file and the middleware link in `server.js`.
+* You'll need to create the appropriate migrations, seeds and functions in `db.js`.